its-saanvi/linux-mcsr/doc/post_install/terminal.md

 - `grep` is used to print out all the lines within an output or a file with `text.txt` in it.
 - You can pipe the output of any command into `grep` and get the matching lines based on your search term.

+Now that you know these terminal basics, learn how you can automate common tasks with [bash scripts](bash_scripting.html).